-Kai is a happy 17-year-old.
-But he also admits that a dark question runs through his mind that most people never have to ask themselves: “How many more cancers am I going to have in my life?”
+Kai is a happy 19-year-old who says, “I’m a two-time cancer survivor and my life story has just begun.”
+But he also admits that a dark question used to run through his mind that most people never have to ask themselves: “How many more cancers am I going to have in my life?”
 When Kai was 2, he was diagnosed with neuroblastoma, a cancer of the nerve cells.
-Recently, scans detected he had thyroid cancer.
+Then as a teenager, scans detected he had thyroid cancer.
 It is one of the long-term side effects of the cancer treatment he underwent as a toddler.

 Kai’s stage IV neuroblastoma sent him into an intense treatment journey that lasted more than three years and involved chemotherapy, radiation, stem cell transplant, immunotherapy and surgery.
 His parents, Shana and Ven, sought out doctors in their home state of North Carolina, in New York and at Children's Hospital of Philadelphia (CHOP).
 Several times, Kai was declared cancer-free, only to relapse.
 Finally, in February 2008, when he was 5, tests again detected no cancer.
 This time, it didn’t come back.

 “It pains me to think of all the treatment his little body went through,” says Shana.
 Kai went back to school and returned to just being a kid.
 When the family moved to the Philadelphia area because of a job opportunity, Kai came to CHOP for his regular checkups.

 Prior to starting first grade, Kai was discovered to have hearing loss, a side effect of his cancer treatment.
 “He wore hearing aids for about two years, but then he just wasn’t doing it,” says Shana.
 He’s learned to navigate the world with his limited hearing.